Arab Investigation Centres

-Arab Investigation Centres were interrogation centres established by the British administration in Palestine during the 1936–1939 Great Arab Revolt.
-The centres were for the interrogation of suspected Arab insurgents, and frequently used torture during the interrogations.
+The Arab Investigation Centres were operated by the British authorities in Mandatory Palestine during the 1936–1939 Arab revolt.
+They were used for the detainment and interrogation of suspected Arab insurgents, who were frequently tortured for the duration of their imprisonment.

-The centres were established on the authority of Sir Charles Tegart, an Irish-born police officer ‘headhunted’ from British India.
+The centres were established under the aegis of Sir Charles Tegart, who had served extensively in British India.
 Victims were waterboarded and generally given the ‘third degree’ until they ‘spilled the beans’.
-One such centre in a Jewish quarter of West Jerusalem was closed only after colonial official Edward Keith-Roach, the governor of Jerusalem, complained to the High Commissioner.
+One such centre in a Jewish quarter of West Jerusalem was closed only after the city's governor Edward Keith-Roach complained to the High Commissioner.
 Keith-Roach argued that ‘questionable practises [sic]’ were counter-productive both in terms of the information gathered and the effect on local people's confidence in the police.

 The Anglican Archdeacon in Palestine believed police abuses were the cause of the violence rather than a response to it.
 He detailed the daily complaints from Arabs of beatings at the hands of police officers in a letter to the Mandate Chief Secretary in 1936.
 An Anglican chaplain in Haifa also wrote to the Lord Bishop in Jerusalem, Graham Brown, in December 1937 about an incident he witnessed in which a suspect whose teeth were already knocked out before he was brought into the station was given another beating by the police:

 A second man came in who was in plain clothes, but whom I took to be one of the British Police, and I saw him put a severe double arm lock on the man from behind, and then beat him about the head and body in what I can only describe as a brutal and callous way.
 Once or twice he stopped and turned to the other people in the station, and in an irresponsible and gloating manner said "I'm so sorry"—"I'm awfully sorry."
 And then proceeded to punch the prisoner round the station again.
 A third man came in.
 He was in plain clothes, and was wearing a soft felt hat.
 He was, I think, British, and may have been a member of the Police Force, but I thought at the time that he was a soldier in civilian clothes ....
 But this man also made a vicious and violent attack on the prisoner, and punched him about the head and body ....
 I am gravely disturbed at the possibility that one of the men who was in the station, and who beat up the first person who was brought in was not a member of the police force, but a soldier—this was the man who was wearing a soft felt trilby hat ....
 I was for two years Chaplain to a prison in England, and in the course of my duties not infrequently witnessed the methods which police and prison warders were compelled to use with men detained or serving long terms of imprisonment, and can only say what I saw on this occasion sickened me and filled me with the gravest misgivings.